JarkkoPar/Utility_AI_GDExtension/README.md

 # Compatibility
 Works on Godot 4.1.2 or newer versions.
-Currently 64 bit Windows, 64 bit Linux, wasm32 (web) versions are available.
-For MacOS there are *unsigned* binaries included in the package.
+Currently 64 bit Windows, 64 bit Linux versions are available.

+There are also experimental builds available for wasm32/web and MacOS (*unsigned*).

 # Installation